jamesaphoenix/Python_For_SEO/README.md

 ## Social Media Text-Mining

+35. Creating A Twitter Bot To Automatically Re-tweet Niche Influencer's Posts To Partially Automate Our Twitter Feed
+36. Topic Modelling With Social Media Data
-35. Social Media
+37. Network Analysis With Social Media Data
+38. How To Do Influencer Research With The Twitter API

 ## Intent Classification

-36. Intent Classification of Keywords With Deep Learning
+39. Intent Classification of Keywords With Deep Learning

 ## Competitor / Content Research

-37. How to automatically track all of your competitors blogging strategy via RSS feeds and email in Python
+40. How to automatically track all of your competitors blogging strategy via RSS feeds and email in Python
-38. Find PeopleAlsoAsked Questions
+41. Find PeopleAlsoAsked Questions

 ## Internal Links

-39. Internal Links Graphs with NetworkX + Internal Link Recommendations
+42. Internal Links Graphs with NetworkX + Internal Link Recommendations

 ## DevOps Automation

-40. How to use Selemium With Python
+43. How to use Selemium With Python
-41 How to run CRON jobs for SEO
+44 How to run CRON jobs for SEO
-42. How to run Cloud Functions + Cloud Tasks for SEO
+45. How to run Cloud Functions + Cloud Tasks for SEO

 ## SEO Migrations
-43. How To Find A List Of Old URLs with Wayback CDX API
+46. How To Find A List Of Old URLs with Wayback CDX API

 ## SEO Testing

-44. SEO Split Test Using Python + CausalImpact + Tag Manager
+47. SEO Split Test Using Python + CausalImpact + Tag Manager
-45. Stratified Sampling Using Google Analytics + Python
+48. Stratified Sampling Using Google Analytics + Python
-46. SEO Split-Testing Experiments using Google Tag Manager
+49. SEO Split-Testing Experiments using Google Tag Manager
-47. CausalImpact for SEO
+50. CausalImpact for SEO
-48. Forecasting SEO Traffic with Sarimax + Facebook Prophet
+51. Forecasting SEO Traffic with Sarimax + Facebook Prophet

 ----